|NO SIGNIFICANT CHANGE|

 The percentage of monitoring sites in the Waikato region with high soil quality fell between 2008 and 2013 but subsequently improved.

 Measuring soil quality for four main land use types in the Waikato region helps councils assess whether they are suited to the activities they support.
 These activities include dairy farming, drystock farming (sheep, beef, deer etc.), horticulture and cropping, and plantation forestry.
 Good quality soils are those whose key characteristics are in good condition for their current land use.
+Soils with good soil quality are able to carry out vital but sometimes conflicting soil functions.
+Some of the most important functions are food and other biomass production or a platform for man-made structures, biological habitat and gene pool or a source of raw materials, and several regulating services, such as water storage and supply, nutrient storage and supply, filtering contaminants and storage of carbon as soil organic matter to mitigate climate change.

 Monitoring these sites helps councils to identify and manage issues so they can protect or improve soil quality in these areas through their policies and plans, regulation and education.
 This includes working directly with people involved in activities or industries that can have a significant impact on the land, to ensure our region’s soils remain viable now and in the future.